 - Download and unzip the whole folder

-- Make sure that the Powershell SDK is installed on your system.
-If not install the SKD using the following command:
+- Make sure that the PowerShell SDK is installed on your system.
+If not install the SDK using the following command:

 Install-Module Microsoft.Graph -Scope CurrentUser